mibli/i3-termdialogs/README.md

 ### Dialogs

+To allow small windows on i3, You have to configure minimum floating window size.
+You also need a rule that will make the terminal float.
+I use matching with `floatme` title.

+For example:

+    for_window [title="floatme"] floating enable    # make windows with "floatme" title float floating_minimum_size 50 x 20                   # lower the minimum floating window size
+                                                    # to 50 width and 20 height

 #### volume

 Dialog for increasing and decreasing volume.

+![volume screenshot](docs/volume.png)

 Example usage:

-    urxvtc --geometry 60x2 --title floatme -e ./volume
+    urxvtc --geometry 60x3 --title floatme -e volume    # urxvt has a bug where new window height

-![volume screenshot](docs/volume.png)

-Unfortunately for some reason either X11, uxvt or i3 forces the window to be slightly larger than expected.
-I've tried st as well, but the result is identical.
+                                                        # is 1 row lower than specified
+    st -g 60x2 -t floatme -e volume xterm -T floatme -g 60x2 -e .build/volume